bitcoin/bips/bip-0139/field-registry.md

 ## Wallet Fields

-Fields of the top-level wallet backup object.
-The mandatory `version`, `network` and `accounts` fields are defined in BIP-0139; all fields below are optional.
+Optional fields of the top-level wallet backup object.
+Its mandatory fields, `version`, `network` and `accounts`, are specified with the object itself.

 | Field          | Type      | Description                                                                             |
 |----------------|-----------|-----------------------------------------------------------------------------------------|